 We operate in China's junior English Language Training, or ELT, market, which refers to after-school English teaching and tutoring services provided by training institutions to students aged three to 18.
-We are a leader in China's junior ELT market according to Frost & Sullivan, and we ranked second in 2016 with a market share of 10.7% in terms of gross billings in the premium segment.
-Furthermore, in 2016, we ranked first in the junior ELT market in Beijing with a market share of 11.4% and ranked second in the junior ELT market in tier-one cities with a market share of 5.9%, both in terms of gross billings according to Frost & Sullivan.
+We are a leader in China's junior ELT market according to Frost & Sullivan, and we ranked second in 2016 with a market share of 19.2% in terms of gross billings in the premium segment.